rfh-tech/fbd-gis-data/README.md

 ### Recommended Annotation Tools/Software

 Any Geobrowser/Earth Browser (such as Google Earth) that works well with KML (.kml) and Shape (.shp) files, would be fine.
-From our experience, Google Earth Pro  has little to no learning curve for this activity so it's easier to start with.
+From our experience, Google Earth Pro  has little to no learning curve for this type of activity so it's easier to start with.

 ### How Can I Contribute?